 Here's a 1959 Ford Thunderbird in Casino Cream - it's got 78,000 miles on the odometer and an engine option that you don't see as often as the standard 352.

 Now in the second year of their second generation, the new four-seater T-Birds were selling better than ever.
 Already up significantly since the two-seater days (1955-57), sales for '59 were almost twice the level of the previous year.

 Thunderbird was really gaining momentum as this sales increase was was achieved with minimal changes to the '58 design.
 The front fenders no longer sported a "Thunderbird" script and the rear pillar now had a T-Bird emblem that formed a V-shape.

 The honeycomb grille had been replaced with horizontal bars.
 A theme that was duplicated behind the taillights.
 On the side of the car was a new chrome arrow, replacing the four side stripes.

 Inside, the instrument panel now had white dial faces rather than black.
-What you see here on this car is all-original.

 At the top of the center console sits the MagicAire heater and defroster controls - a $83 option.